Cazères

 Cazères ([kazɛʁ]; Casèras), or sometimes locally called as Cazères-sur-Garonne, is a small town and commune in the Haute-Garonne department in southwestern France.
 Cazères station has rail connections to Toulouse, Pau and Tarbes.
 It is the seat (capital) of the canton of Cazères.

-The 2010 Census recorded the town having a population of 4,667 distributed between 1,290 households, decreasing to a population of 4,799 in 1,357 households in the 2019 Census.
+The town's population (as of the 2019 Census) is 4,799 people in 1,357 households.

 Geography

 The town lies on the banks of the Garonne river, which is forming a border with Gensac-sur-Garonne, Saint-Christaud, and Couladère.

 The commune is bordered by nine other communes: Lavelanet-de-Comminges to the north, Le Fousseret to the northwest, Saint-Julien-sur-Garonne to the northeast, Gensac-sur-Garonne to the east, Saint-Christaud across the river Garonne to the southeast, Couladère across the river Garonne to the south, Palaminy and Saint-Michel to the southwest, and finally by Mondavezan to the east.

 Population

 The inhabitants of Cazères are known as Cazérien(ne)s in French.